isomerpages/moe-bendemeerpri/_our-partners/Internationalisation Programme/Overview.md

 ---
 <h2>Internationalisation Programme</h2>
 <p>In 2024, selected P5 students went on an Overseas Learning Journey to
-Penang and Hong Kong.
+Hong Kong and Penang.
 These Learning Journeys allow our students to broaden their experiences by connecting with their peers overseas.</p>
 <h4>LEARNING OBJECTIVES</h4>
 <ul data-tight="true" class="tight">